-Enter employer contributions made to a SEP IRA (including salary deferrals under a SARSEP) during 2023, including contributions made in 2023 for 2022, but not including contributions made in 2024 for 2023.
+Enter employer contributions made to a SEP IRA (including salary deferrals under a SARSEP) during 2024, including contributions made in 2024 for 2023, but not including contributions made in 2025 for 2024.
 Trustees and issuers are not responsible for reporting the year for which SEP contributions are made.
-Do not enter employee contributions to an IRA under a SEP plan.
-Report any employee contributions to an IRA under a SEP plan in box 1.
-Also, include in box 8 SEP contributions made by a self-employed person to his or her own account.
+Do not enter employer contributions to an IRA that are not made pursuant to a SEP arrangement (which include employer contributions that are nominally under a SEP arrangement but that exceed the definite written allocation formula of the SEP arrangement).
+Report any employer contributions to an IRA that are not made pursuant to a SEP arrangement in box 1.
+Include in box 8 SEP contributions made by a self-employed person to their own account.
+Also, include in box 8 contributions to a Roth SEP IRA